mjakubowski/nutwerk-orm-extension/README.md

     _Default:_ ``new ArrayCache``

-    Defines what caching method should be used.
+    Defines what caching method should be used for both the Metadata cache and the Query cache.
 The default (ArrayCache) should be fine when you're developing, but in a production environment you probably want to change this to something like APC or Memcache.
     More information can be found in [Chapter 22.
 Caching](http://docs.doctrine-project.org/projects/doctrine-orm/en/2.1/reference/caching.html "Doctrine 2 ORM 2.1 Documentation") of the Doctrine 2 ORM 2.1 documentation.

+*   __db.orm.cache_metadata__

+    _Default:_ db.orm.cache

+    If you wish to use a different caching method for your Metadata cache than the one defined in db.orm.cache, you can set it using this parameter.

+*   __db.orm.cache_query__

+    _Default:_ db.orm.cache

+    If you wish to use a different caching method for your Query cache than the one defined in db.orm.cache, you can set it using this parameter.

+*   __db.orm.cache_result__

+    Set this parameter if you wish to configure result caching.

 *   __db.orm.class_path__